Freddy Lussick: 2023

 Lussick played 14 games for the New Zealand Warriors in the 2023 NRL season as the club finished 4th on the table and qualified for the finals.
 Lussick played in the clubs qualifying final loss against Penrith.

 2024

 In round 5 of the 2024 NSW Cup season, Lussick was placed on report and immediately referred to the judiciary after he was placed on report for a nasty tackle on South Sydney's Lachlan Ilias which left the player with a fractured tibia.
 Lussick was later handed a four-game suspension over the incident.

 Lussick played 15 games for the New Zealand Warriors in the 2024 NRL season which saw the club finish 13th on the table.

 2025

 Lussick was limited to just two matches with New Zealand in the 2025 NRL season as the club finished 6th on the table and qualified for the finals.
 They were eliminated by Penrith in the first week of the finals.

 On 28 September, he played in New Zealand's 30-12 NSW Cup Grand Final victory over St. George Illawarra.
+On 25 November 2025, the Warriors announced that Lussick was released from the final year of his contract and had returned to Australia and signed with the Penrith Panthers.